spring-attic/eclipse-integration-commons/README.md

   2. Add Xtext update site to 'Available Update Sites' : http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
   3. From the efx Update Site Install the "e(fx)clipse - IDE - Kepler" (or equivalent) feature.

-  If installed properly, you should see a "JavaFx" library with an attached jar in the org.springsource.ide.eclipse.commons.gettingstarted (to be moved) project.
+  If installed properly, you should see a "jfxrt.jar" under org.springsource.ide.eclipse.commons.gettingstarted "Plugin Dependencies" and compile errors this plugin should disapear.

   4. Add the following vm arguments to your Eclipse Runtime(s).
 (This is only necessary for self-hosted execution.
 You should not need to modify your config.ini file.)